elchs/LetoDBf/Readme.txt

                                     aka all connections not using encryption are blocked/ shut down.
                                     A manually used Leto_ToggleZip() will be without effect, aka compression with encryption can not be deactivated.
+     ;Backup_Info = ...
+It contains a string with comma separated lines to be shown in the 'backup-box' at clients, when function: Leto_LockLock() is executed.
+                                    Default string: BACK-UP,WAITING,ESC-> GO ,ESC->QUIT
+                                    shows 3 lines, and last two lines are for complain/ final mode A not out-commented option with explicitely empty string activates 'old-style' behaviour for Leto_LockLock().
+     ;Data_LogFile =                to activate a data-change logging into the given filename.
+                                    If no path is given or the path starts with "./" the place is at "DataPath" or at given sub-directory to that, else a given path is treated as absolute path possible located at another storage.
+During server startup a path to the file is verified and created if not existing.

       4.2  Different Server compile setups/ extensions